-Honey Badger Tribe At Sonas, we like to talk about honey badgers.
-You may have noticed the small honey badger hanging out on our website.
-We admire the honey badger and are inspired by their resilience and never-give-up attitude.
-In fact, when we came to Cambodia we realised that honey badgers were everywhere.
-Just have a look at our home page Read more about The Honey Badger Tribe[…]
+At Sonas, we like to talk about people with entrepreneurial talent and their relentless passion to create sustainable and positive.
+We admire them and are inspired by their resilience and never-give-up attitude.
+In fact, when we came to Cambodia we realized that these change makers were everywhere.
+Just have a look at our home page Read more about The changemakers[…]

 Taeko represents a brand of echo village in the Takeo province in Cambodia.
 Taeko was established in collaboration with the Meas Family to encourage the villagers to grow organic fruits, vegetables and herbs that can be then converted into natural health and wellbeing products.
 The entrepreneurs involved in this project now grow fresh vegetables and Read more about Taeko – natural organic handmade[…]

 The Knitting project was established who is another great Social Enterprise.
 Cambodia Knits (CK) is a social enterprise working with marginalized communities in and near Phnom Penh.
 Our goal is to produce beautiful, high quality and unique hand-made products while providing fair and flexible employment opportunities.
 This project provides an opportunity for the women in the Read more about Knitting For Empowerment[…]